 - loss of peripheral vision or tunnel vision

 - reddening of the eyes

 The macula is the center of the retina, and it’s the part of the eye that gives you sharp central vision.

 Macular edema is when the macula swells due to leaking fluid.
 Other symptoms of macular edema include wavy vision and color changes.

 Diabetic macular edema (DME) stems from diabetic retinopathy.
 It usually affects both eyes.

 If you have diabetes, you’re at increased risk for a variety of eye problems.
-It’s important to manage your blood sugar, follow all medications and directions for testing, and have regular checkups and to have your eyes examined.
+It’s important to manage your blood sugar, follow all medications and directions for testing, and have regular checkups and eye exams.
 This should include a comprehensive eye exam, including dilation, every year.

 Be sure to tell your doctor about all your symptoms, as well as all the medications you take.

 However, it can also be indicative of a serious eye disease or an underlying condition other than diabetes.
 That’s why you should report blurry vision and other vision changes to your doctor.